ghcjs/ghcjs/README.markdown

 Some distros install node.js as `nodejs` instead of `node`.
 Add `--with-node nodejs` to the `ghcjs-boot` command in that case.

+#### Usage in a Stack Project

+GHCJS can be used with Stack.
+Stack can also automatically setup GHCJS.
+It is also possible to configure a Stack based project to be built with both GHC and GHCJS.
+For instructions, see http://docs.haskellstack.org/en/stable/ghcjs.html.

 Usage
 =====